BZoennchen/supercollider-book/chapters/sounddesign/filters/1-phase-shifting.md

 The [impulse response](sec-impulse-response) of this type of delay gives us infinite peaks.
 If the *feedback coefficient* $\beta < 1.0$ consecutive peaks decrease (stable network), if $\beta > 1.0$ (unstable) they increase, and if $\beta = 1$ (also considered as unstable) they stay at a constant amplutide.

-Again, since the comb filter amplifies/attenuate certain frequencies.
+Again, the comb filter amplifies/attenuate certain frequencies.
 Therfore, a *feedback comb filter* is a *filter*!
 A *feedback comb filter* is an [infinite impuse response filter](def-iir-filter).